mathieubossaert/pl-pyodk/README.md

 Edit the .template_pyodk_config.toml file and save it as .pyodk_config.toml

+### Build and run the container

 ```sh
 sudo docker build -t postgis:test_pyodk .
 sudo docker run --restart="always" --dns 1.1.1.1 --name test_plpyodk -e POSTGRES_DB=field_data -e POSTGRES_USER=tester -e POSTGRES_PASSWORD=testerpwd -d -p 5555:5432 postgis:test_pyodk
 ```
+### Connect to the database with your prefered client

 You can now connect to the **field_data** database on **localhost**, port **5555** with user **tester** and password **testerdb**

+### Play SQL queries to get datas from Central and do whatever you want with it in your own database.

-And test with the form you want from your central server :
+Test with the form you want from your central server :

 ```sql
 /*